kostergroup/SIMsalabim/README.md

 The routines that make up this project are used in two different guises: SimSS and ZimT.
 The former is a steady-state version and is the 'main' code.
 The latter, ZimT, can be used to simulate transients.
 The project folder is structured as follows:
-- Docs: this folder contains a manual, developer guidelines, and a log of all changes to the code
+- Docs: this folder contains the manual, developer guidelines, and a log of all changes to the code
 - SimSS: contains the steady-state version of this software
 - Tests: contains a number of tests to assess the functioning of the codes (SimSS and ZimT)
 - Units: this is where the heart of the code resides.
 These units are shared between SimSS and ZimT